notaz/picodrive/platform/base_readme.txt

   it may start hanging and producing random noise, or causing ARM940 crashes ("940 crashed" message displayed).
 #endif
-* PicoDrive is not a mp3 player, so all mp3s MUST be encoded at 44.1kHz stereo.
-  Badly encoded mp3s can cause various kind of problems, like noises, incorrect playback speeds, not repeating music or even prevent game from starting.
 * Use lower bitrate for better performance (96 or 128kbps CBRs recommended).
 #ifdef GP2X
 * Due to internal implementation mp3s must not be larger that 12MB